Develop your career as a highly sought after environmental engineer

 Aim |

-This module aims to provide a specialist understanding of major air pollutants, their regulation, monitoring and management approaches both outdoors and indoors.
-The module will cover principal air pollution issues including an introduction to understanding the sources, sinks and distribution of major air pollutants, indoor–outdoor air quality issues (UK and global), Air quality and climate change, monitoring techniques, analytical methods, data analysis, health contexts and current policy and regulatory systems for statutory air pollutants.
-Practical work will include field investigation of air pollutants and data analysis and management solutions for improving air quality.
-This will involve measurements of air pollutants at various indoor and outdoor locations on the Cranfield campus. |
+This module aims to provide you with a specialist understanding of major air pollutants, their regulation, monitoring and management approaches both outdoors and indoors.
+The module will cover principal air pollution issues including an introduction to understanding the sources, sinks and distribution of major air pollutants, indoor–outdoor air quality issues (UK and global), Air quality and climate change, monitoring techniques, analytical methods, data analysis, health contexts and current policy and regulatory systems for statutory air pollutants. |

 Syllabus |